Important Information on the Collection of Social Insurance Numbers

-In future, SIN information will be collected at the time that a student confirms their acceptance to the University.
-For current students, we may have already collected your SIN if you received financial aid from the University or were paid by the University as an employee.
+We may have already collected your SIN if you received financial aid from the University or were paid by the University as an employee.
 If we have not previously collected this information from you, we ask that you enter the information via this secure link on myMount.
 Once we have your SIN on file, you will not be asked to provide this information again.

 I am a non-resident of Canada, will I be required to provide a SIN?

 - normally, customarily, or routinely live in another country and are not considered a resident of Canada

 - do not have significant residential ties in Canada

 - you live outside Canada throughout the tax year

 - you stay in Canada for less than 183 days in the tax year

 What if I need to update my SIN in the Mount system?

 If you have noticed that we have the incorrect SIN or you need to update your SIN, you will need to contact firstname.lastname@example.org .

 I do not have a SIN.
 How can I apply for a SIN?